MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of this group can perform administrative actions on key objects within the domain.

-The Key Admins applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Key Admins applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 | Attribute | Value |
 |-----------|-------|